 A power connector for SATA DOM (Disk_On_Module) devices is located at JSD1.
-Connect an appropriate cable here to provide power support for your SATA DOM devices.
+Connect an appropriate cable here to provide backup power support for your SATA DOM devices to retain cache data during power outage.
+See the table on the right for pin definitions..